 Class content, in any format, is for the individual student only.
 Such content includes handouts, assignments, emails, files, recordings of lectures, and the work of your fellow students.
 Class content may not be posted, copied, shared, or distributed.
 The copyright of class content belongs variously to the instructor, to Jeanne Cavelos, or to the Odyssey Writing Workshops.

 Students are expected to behave in a professional manner at all times on this group.
-It should not be used to argue with classmates or flame classmates.

 Though we cannot prevent people from blogging during the class term, we strongly discourage it.
 Blogging takes time away from your class assignments.
 Blogging can also cause a lot of difficulty and hard feelings in the class, and we ask students to think very carefully, and follow these rules, before posting anything on the Internet during and after the class term.